Find a Bronx Criminal Defense Lawyer to Fight Your Case

 After you’re arrested, you’ll be brought back to the precinct for processing (fingerprinting, arrest photographs, etc.).

 The arrest to arraignment timeline is supposed to be 24 hours or less, but unfortunately it can sometimes take a little longer.
 Arraignments in the Bronx run from 9:00 am until 1:00 am every day, including weekends and holidays.
+The Law Office of Michael J. McConnell is generally available on short notice to appear at arraignments in Bronx Criminal Court.

 In some cases—particularly misdemeanors and some non-violent felonies—the NYPD might release you from the precinct with a Desk Appearance Ticket (“DAT”) that directs you to come back to Bronx Criminal Court to face charges on a future date.